kghaby/GeKiM/README.md

 # GeKiM (Generalized Kinetic Modeler)

 ## Description
 GeKiM (Generalized Kinetic Modeler) is a Python package designed for creating, interpreting, and modeling arbitrary kinetic schemes.
 Schemes are defined by the user in a dictionary of species and transitions, which is used to initialize an instance of the NState class.
 Choose (or make) and initialize a simulator for the instance and run it.
-Included applications are focused on covalent inhibition.
+Field-specific practices are found in gekim/fields.

 ## Installation
 With pip: